Scholarship of Teaching

 Focused on educational initiatives of diverse scope (e.g., within and across lessons, courses, programs, institutions, sectors, countries, etc.)

-While there is no definitive definition of SoTL, for now, we will work with the following definitions.
-The first was advanced by Healey (2000, p.169):
+While there is no single definitive definition of SoTL, we will work with the following definitions for now:

-“The scholarship of teaching involves engagement with research into teaching and learning, critical reflection of practice, and communication and dissemination about the practice of one’s subject.”
+“The scholarship of teaching involves engagement with research into teaching and learning, critical reflection of practice, and communication and dissemination about the practice of one’s subject” (Healey, 2000, p.`169).

 Engaging in SoTL has numerous benefits to contemporary college education, such as encouraging educators to: